metacran/r-builder/README.md

 Currently supported R versions:
 * R-devel, built hourly.
+* R-release, refers to the current stable release
+* R-oldrel, refers to last release from the previous minor version
 * R 3.2.0
 * R 3.1.3
 * R 3.1.2
 * R 3.1.1
 * R 3.1.0
 * R 3.0.3

+We recommend that you test your package with `R-devel`, `R-release` and `R-oldrel`.
+CRAN maintainers run their tests on these versions as well.

 ## Status for R-devel builds